vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 52: All circuits blazing at the safety limit!
 53: This is one mole, as covered in Sec.
 B.1 (p.
 375).
 54: Assuming 100% efficiency
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.

 179-
-6 Putting Thermal Energy to Work
+## 6 Putting Thermal Energy to Work
 S
 A
 R